Video Marketing: Beyond YouTube and Google+ Hangouts

 - Document a “Day in the Life” — No matter what your niche is, people are curious about what you do in a day for your business.
 Why not document it, speed it up, and put it to music.
 Your viewers will love it.

 - Say Thank You — Everyone likes to hear “thank you”, including your viewers.
-Taking time out at least once in a while to tell them thank you will go far in them wanting to continue to watch you.
+Taking time out at least once in a while to tell them to hank you will go far in them wanting to continue to watch you.

 - 3 Tip Videos — You want your videos to be short and to the point, while getting a good message across.
 Three thing videos or three tips videos are perfect for any niche.

 - Shout Out Video — Are you super impressed by someone in your niche, whether a competitor or a person who works in a complementary fashion to your audience, or maybe even an affiliate?
 Shout out to them and name them by name and let them know how you feel about them.
 You can also respond in the negative to another video you disagree with.
 Tread cautiously.

 - Ask for Contributors — Always remember that everything doesn’t have to always be completed by you.
 You can ask for contributors to submit videos about various topics.

 You’ll add your branding, and put the video on your channel, while promoting them and yourself.